bzhHang/haojianzong.github.io/_posts/2016-3-26-fastest-kanbanery.markdown

 It happens so often that during the day at some random minute, an idea pop up in my mind.
 At that moment I deseperately want to quickly add a task to my Kanbanery task.

-The fastest way create task in Kanbanery comes from a combination of Launch Center (an iPhone app) and Kanbanery email task creation.
+The fastest way to create a task in Kanbanery comes from a combination of Launch Center (an iPhone app) and Kanbanery email task creation.

-So here is the steps to setup:
+So here are the steps to setup:

 First, find your Project Email according [this official tips][1].

 ![](/images/blog/kanbanery-project-email.jpg)

-Second, create a quick in-app email shortcut using Launch Center.
+Second, create an in-app email shortcut using Launch Center.
 As shown below, I create two shortcuts.
 One to plain text task, the other to send a task with photo.

+In this way, whenever an idea come up in my mind, I will be able to grap my iPhone and add a task to my Kanbanery inbox instantly.

 ![](/images/blog/kanbanery-launch.jpg)